Friedrich Gustav Jakob Henle: Biography

 Henle was born in Fürth, Bavaria, to Simon and Rachel Diesbach Henle (Hähnlein).
 He was Jewish.
 After studying medicine at Heidelberg and at Bonn, where he took his doctor's degree in 1832, he became prosector in anatomy to Johannes Müller at Berlin.
 During the six years he spent in that position he published a large amount of work, including three anatomical monographs on new species of animals and papers on the structure of the lymphatic system, the distribution of epithelium in the human body, the structure and development of the hair, and the formation of mucus and pus.
+He also developed a friendship with another assistant of Müller, Theodor Schwann, which later became famous for his cell theory.

 In 1840, he accepted the chair of anatomy at Zürich and in 1844 he was called to Heidelberg, where he taught anatomy, physiology, and pathology.
 About this period he was engaged on delineating his complete system of general anatomy, which formed the sixth volume of the new edition of Samuel Thomas von Sömmering's treatise, published at Leipzig between 1841 and 1844.
 While at Heidelberg he published a zoological monograph on the sharks and rays, in conjunction with his master Müller, and in 1846 his famous Manual of Rational Pathology began to appear; this marked the beginning of a new era in pathological study, since in it physiology and pathology were treated, in Henle's own words, as branches of one science, and the facts of disease were systematically considered with reference to their physiological relations.

+In 1841, Henle was the first to observe microscopic mites residing in human hair follicles.
+Although he did not formally describe them, his student Gustav Simon later identified and described these organisms in 1842, naming them Acarus folliculorum (now known as Demodex folliculorum).
+This early observation laid the groundwork for future research into the role of Demodex mites in dermatological conditions.

 In 1852, he moved to Göttingen, whence he issued three years later the first instalment of his great Handbook of Systematic Human Anatomy, the last volume of which was not published until 1873.
 This work was perhaps the most complete and comprehensive of its kind at that time, and it was remarkable not only for the fullness and minuteness of its anatomical descriptions but also for the number and excellence of the illustrations with which they elucidated minute anatomy of the blood vessels, serous membranes, kidney, eye, nails, central nervous system, etc. He discovered the loop of Henle and Henle's tubules, two anatomical structures in the kidney.

 Other anatomical and pathological findings associated with his name are: